Lockheed NF-104A: Wing

 The wingspan of the NF-104A was increased by the addition of wingtip extensions.
 This modification was needed to house the RCS roll control thrusters and decreased the wing loading.

 Tail surfaces

 The vertical fin and rudder were replaced by the larger area versions from the two-seat F-104 and were structurally modified to allow installation of the rocket engine.

 Fuselage

 The fiberglass nose radome was replaced with an aluminum skin and housed the pitch and yaw RCS thrusters.

-The air intakes originally designed by Ben Rich were of the same fixed geometry as the F-104A, but included extensions to the inlet cones for optimum jet engine operation at higher Mach numbers.
-Internal fuselage differences included provision for rocket propellant oxidizer tanks, removal of the M61 Vulcan cannon, radar equipment and unnecessary avionics.
+The air intakes originally designed by Ben Rich were of the same fixed geometry as the F-104A, but included extensions to the inlet cones for optimal jet engine operation at higher Mach numbers.
+Internal fuselage differences included provision for rocket propellant oxidizer tanks and removal of the M61 Vulcan cannon, radar equipment and unnecessary avionics.
 A nitrogen tank was installed for cabin pressurization purposes.
 This was required, as there would be no bleed air available from the engine after its normal and expected cutoff in the climb phase.